 - Represented a major generic pharmaceutical company in an FTC investigation and multidistrict class action litigation arising out of a so-called “reverse payment” settlement of Hatch-Waxman Act patent litigation

-- Represented a large gold mining company in antitrust suit challenging gold hedging and alleged attempts to manipulate gold prices
+- Represented a large gold mining company in an antitrust suit challenging gold hedging and alleged attempts to manipulate gold prices

 - Defended a Russian mining company against cartel claims in a multidistrict class action